homeymusic/mami.codi.R/README.md

 ## Some Thoughts on Uncertainty

+### An Evolution of Gabor Uncertainty

+While Gabor’s analogy to Heisenberg’s uncertainty was innovative in its application to signal processing, it is important to note that Heisenberg’s uncertainty applies to a purely spatial component (position) and a time-dependent component (momentum).
+Gabor’s framework, however, modifies this principle such that both variables are temporal: a purely temporal component (time) and a time-dependent component (frequency), inviting us to re-explore the power and applicability of this analogy.

+”… daß kanonisch konjugierte Größen simultan nur mit einer charakteristischen Ungenauigkeit bestimmt werden können.” — Heisenberg (”… that canonically conjugate quantities can only be determined simultaneously with a characteristic uncertainty.”)

+In his borrowing of the principle for signal processing, Gabor’s idea of time (as one component of the uncertainty pair) is actually closer to Heisenberg’s idea of observational simultaneity: for Heisenberg, elapsed time was not one of the components of the conjugate pair but instead framed the observation.

+In contrast to Gabor, our model returns to the original spirit of Heisenberg’s principle, describing an uncertainty relation that involves a purely spatial component (wavelength) and a time-dependent component (frequency) in the context of a sample interval, $\Delta t$.
+This brings us closer to the original insights of Heisenberg by maintaining the trade-off between a purely spatial and a time-dependent conjugate pair.

+By combining spatial and temporal uncertainties in a way that aligns more closely with Heisenberg’s original intent, our model introduces wavelength as a spatial counterpart to frequency.
+This provides a novel uncertainty framework for classical systems governed by wave behavior.

 The MaMi.CoDi model is quantized and uncertainty introduced when transforming wavelength and frequency ratios to rational fractions using the Stern-Brocot tree with variance $\sigma^2$.
 In our model, the more